pydanny/pydanny-event-notes/PyCodeConf2011/python_slow_if_wrong.rst

         * The concept behind PyPy is really hard
         * Python and C are relatively straightforward compared to the concepts of PyPy

+.. note:: I want to learn how to write C and then add it to my Python work.

 Other way to do things wrong
 ================================